tauzahmd/vs-code-snippets/README.md

 # vs-code-snippets
-A collection of all snippets usable in VS code (Currently working on Python snippets)
+A collection of all snippets/boiler-plate usable in VS code (Currently working on Python snippets)

 ## Table of Contents
 - [Python](#python)